awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 Keep the following considerations in mind:
 + A target tracking scaling policy assumes that it should scale out your Auto Scaling group when the specified metric is above the target value\.
 You cannot use a target tracking scaling policy to scale out your Auto Scaling group when the specified metric is below the target value\.
-+ You may see gaps between the target value and the actual metric data points\.
++ You might see gaps between the target value and the actual metric data points\.
 This is because we act conservatively by rounding up or down when determining how many instances to add or remove\.
 This prevents us from adding an insufficient number of instances or removing too many instances\.
-However, for smaller Auto Scaling groups with fewer instances, the utilization of the group may seem far from the target value\.
-For example, you set a target value of 50 percent for CPU utilization and your Auto Scaling group then exceeds the target\.
+However, for smaller Auto Scaling groups with fewer instances, the utilization of the group might seem far from the target value\.
+For example, let's say that you set a target value of 50 percent for CPU utilization and your Auto Scaling group then exceeds the target\.
 We might determine that adding 1\.5 instances will decrease the CPU utilization to close to 50 percent\.
 Because it is not possible to add 1\.5 instances, we round up and add two instances\.
 This might decrease the CPU utilization to a value below 50 percent, but it ensures that your application has enough resources to support it\.
 Similarly, if we determine that removing 1\.5 instances increases your CPU utilization to above 50 percent, we remove just one instance\.
 + For larger Auto Scaling groups with more instances, the utilization is spread over a larger number of instances, in which case adding or removing instances causes less of a gap between the target value and the actual metric data points\.
 + To ensure application availability, the Auto Scaling group scales out proportionally to the metric as fast as it can, but scales in more gradually\.
 + An Auto Scaling group can have multiple scaling policies in force at the same time\.
 For more information, see [Multiple Scaling Policies](as-scale-based-on-demand.md#multiple-scaling-policy-resolution)\.